 DictionaryCervix, uterine - Anatomy 2

-The mucosa of the endocervical canal is composed of a single layer of mucin-secreting, columnar epithelium that lines both the surface and the underlying glandular structures.
-These "cervical glands" have been shown by three-dimensional studies to be not "true" glands but deep, cleft-like infoldings of the surface epithelium into the underlying stroma.
+The cervical canal, connecting the vagina with the uterine body, is lined with simple columnar epithelium and contains underlying glandular structures.
+This is known as the endocervix.
+These "cervical glands" have been shown by three-dimensional studies to be, not "true" glands but deep, cleft-like infoldings of the surface epithelium into the underlying stroma.
 In cross section, the complex infoldings appear as isolated glands.
 The columnar cells have basal round or oval nuclei and finely granular cytoplasm containing abundant mucin.
 Mitotic activity is not observed in endocervical cells under normal circumstances.

 Cancer: Cervical cancer